Goods seeking preferential treatment under JAEPA must be accompanied by appropriate documentation. There are two options to do this.

 Certificates of Origin (COOs) are one means of demonstrating the originating status of your goods.
 COOs can be obtained from organisations authorised by the Australian or Japanese Governments.

-For Australian exporters, the Australian Chamber of Commerce and Industry (ACCI) and the Australian Industry Group (Ai Group) are authorised to issue COOs.
-Charges will apply for a COO from ACCI or Ai Group.
+For Australian exporters, the Australian Chamber of Commerce and Industry (ACCI), the Australian Industry Group (Ai Group), and International Export Certification Services (IECS) are authorised to issue COOs.
+Charges will apply.

 Origin Certification Documents